-- 1. Successfully employ a range of painting techniques utilizing a variety of materials (various water based), tools and surfaces. - 2.
-Apply Studio Foundations skills to painting, including observational drawing, shape-finding, visual composition, and basic color theory. - 3.
+- 1. Successfully employ a range of painting techniques utilizing a variety of materials (various water based), tools and surfaces.
+Mixed media materials may be applied for this course. - 2.
+Apply Studio Foundations skills to painting, including observational drawing, shapefinding, visual composition, and basic color theory. - 3.
 Apply and expand general vocabulary and strategies for critiquing artworks to include those of particular relevance to painting. - 4.
-Be able to recognize and utilize a variety of sources for subject matter, including direct observation, photographs, text, and found images.

-5. Begin to make paintings using a holistic, organic developmental process, including additive and subtractive mark making and varied painting techniques.
+Be able to recognize and utilize a variety of sources for subject matter, including direct observation, photographs, text, and found images. - 5.
+Begin to make paintings using a holistic, organic developmental process, including additive and subtractive mark making and varied painting techniques.

-Grading Policy:
+Grading Policy

 The instructor is responsible for establishing and presenting the grading standards for the course.
-A total of 6 major projects should be completed throughout the semester, alongside small studies and discoveries of new content.
+A total of 5 major projects should be completed throughout the semester, alongside small studies and discoveries of new content.